-The increase in awareness of the 10,000 Steps project may also be attributable to the development of various infrastructure throughout Queensland.
-The implementation of infrastructure that supports walking, such as pathways, has been identified as an effective means of increasing physical activity participation in Queensland.
-[16] A study from the Australian Bureau of Statistics shows that since 1998-99 through to 2007-08, there has been increased construction toward recreational activity.
-[17] In recent years the 10,000 Steps walkway signage has been implemented along numerous pathways.
+The general increase in awareness of the 10,000 Steps project may also be attributable to the development of various infrastructure throughout Queensland.
+The implementation of infrastructure that supports walking, such as pathways, has been identified as an effective means of increasing physical activity participation in Australia.
+[14] A study from the Australian Bureau of Statistics shows that since 2005-06 through to 2009-10, there has been increased construction toward recreational activity.
+[15] In recent years the 10,000 Steps walkway signage has been implemented along numerous pathways.
 In addition to promoting physical activity, this signage also exposes residents to the 10,000 Steps program.
-It is postulated that the increased growth and investment toward recreational projects [17] may have aided in the increased awareness of the 10,000 Steps project that we have seen over the years.
+It is postulated that the increased growth and investment toward recreational projects [15] may have aided in the increased awareness of the 10,000 Steps project that we have seen over the years.

 The higher levels of awareness observed in women, older adults and individuals from the rest of Queensland sub-sample show that 10,000 Steps has been successful at reaching some of the least physically active sub-groups in the population.
-Both Queensland and national data show that women and older adults are more likely to be sedentary than the rest of the population and/or less likely to participate in physical activity.
-[18, 19] Similarly, it has been shown that individuals located outside of the state capital cities (i.e. within the rest of state) have lower participation rates in physical activity.
-[20] Therefore, the 10,000 Steps program has been successfully promoted to these less physically active target groups.
+Both Queensland and national data show that women and older adults are more likely to be sedentary or exercise at low levels than the rest of the population and/or less likely to participate in physical activity.
+[16, 17] Similarly, it has been shown that individuals located outside of the state capital cities (i.e. within the rest of state) have lower participation rates in physical activity.
+[18] Therefore, the 10,000 Steps program has been successfully promoted to these less physically active target groups.
 For the future development of 10,000 Steps and to therefore increase physical activity participation, it is important that specific 10,000 Steps strategies and promotional activities are developed to reach those individuals who are least likely to be aware of the program.

 Overall, this awareness data shows that 10,000 Steps has been successfully disseminated and promoted across Queensland.
-Awareness of the 10,000 Steps program across Queensland has increased since 2005 and has remained above 50% over the past four years.
+Awareness of the 10,000 Steps program across Queensland had increased since 2005 and has remained above 50% over the past five years.
 This provides further evidence that the internet has been a valuable tool for disseminating the physical activity program to individuals, organisations and community groups.
 [9] The sustained dissemination and promotion of the program across the state should continue to raise awareness of the 10,000 Steps program across Queensland.